 “Games-making also offers the opportunity for parents and children to play together at home and enjoy tennis as a game for all generations,” he added.

-“In these times of social distancing, it is more important than ever to keep children engaged and involved in physical activity,” Tennis SA CEO Debbie Sterrey said.
+“Right now, it is more important than ever to keep children engage and involved in physical activity,” Tennis Tasmania CEO Darren Sturgess said.

-Tennis Australia will share inspiration and creative ideas from HomeCourtTennis on its social media and digital channels.
+Tennis Australia and Tennis Tasmania will share inspiration and creative ideas from HomeCourtTennis on their respective social media and digital channels.

 Children can learn more about Games-making by getting in touch with their local tennis coach or teacher.